hmanzur/repo-bundler-py/README.md

 ## 🎓 Used In

-This workflow is part of the [SoftServe PeEx program](https://peex.softserveinc.com) and is being used to build and version artifacts from:
+This workflow is being used to build and version artifacts from:

 👉 [edonosotti/ci-cd-tutorial-sample-app](https://github.com/edonosotti/ci-cd-tutorial-sample-app)